orsnaro/Discord-Bot-Ai/README.md

  * now bot has basic voice commands e.g.(`wizyjoin`/`wizyleave`/`wizyplay`/`wizypause`/`wizyresume`/`wizystop`) commands

  * now if wizy is free in a voice channel he plays an abmient chilling music track!

+ * no wizy have special events in command and channel ! current special event `FREE PALESTINE 🇵🇸🍉`

  * _soon_ music/tracks queue feature!